awsdocs/aws-iot-sitewise-user-guide/doc_source/security-best-practices.md

 ## Follow AWS IoT Greengrass security best practices<a name="security-best-practices-greengrass-guidelines"></a>

 Follow AWS IoT Greengrass security best practices for your gateway\.
-For more information, see [Security best practices](https://docs.aws.amazon.com/greengrass/latest/developerguide/security-best-practices.html) in the *AWS IoT Greengrass Developer Guide*\.
+For more information, see [Security best practices](https://docs.aws.amazon.com/greengrass/latest/developerguide/security-best-practices.html) in the *AWS IoT Greengrass Version 1 Developer Guide*\.

 ## See also<a name="security-best-practices-see-also"></a>
 + [Security best practices](https://docs.aws.amazon.com/iot/latest/developerguide/security-best-practices.html) in the *AWS IoT Developer Guide*